ribkatam/SER/README.md

 After choosing feature in the file:
 - run save_feature.py to save the desired features and create annotation file.
   If bert model is desired:
-- git clone https://github.com/andi611/Mockingjay-Speech-Representation.git(to clone the acoustic bert model)
+- git clone https://github.com/andi611/Mockingjay-Speech-Representation.git (to clone the acoustic bert model)

 Put the scripts and the checkpoint file inside the cloned folder
 - run train.py to start training